xtreamsrl/interviews-react-assignment/README.md

 checkout is a multistep form with these steps:

 * recap of the cart and final price
-* the address where the products should be delivered and the slot selection
+* the address where the products should be delivered and the delivery slot selection
 * the payment method
 * the confirmation of the order

-## How to run
+## Documentation

 ...